 • Offsite removal to a specific landfill cell: leachate should be captured, treated and the removed PFAS destroyed.
 This may or may not include immobilisation prior to landfill disposal, noting that the conditions in the landfill may reverse or diminish the immobilisation chemistry in ways that are difficult to predict.
 Immobilisation prior to landfill disposal may require approval from EPA.

 EPA seeks to minimise PFAS in the environment wherever possible.
-More information on the classification of wastes impacted by PFAS to land can be found in the NEMP.
+More information on the classification of wastes impacted by PFAS can be found in Waste disposal categories: characteristics and thresholds (publication 1828).

 • Can wastes impacted by PFAS be disposed of at Victorian landfills?

 Yes, though it is not the preferred management option.
 The hierarchy of treatment and remediation options outlined in the PFAS NEMP should be followed when considering options for the management of PFAS impacted solid waste.
 EPA recommends you minimise the volumes of PFAS-impacted solid wastes wherever possible.
-More information on the classification of wastes impacted by PFAS to land can be found in the NEMP and the EPA Designation - Classification of PFAS impacted soils.
+More information on the classification of wastes impacted by PFAS can be found in Waste disposal categories: characteristics and thresholds (publication 1828) and the EPA Designation - Classification of PFAS impacted soils.

 In some instances, if there are no other possible management options available, PFAS-impacted solid waste may be disposed of to landfill through a designation application (see below for further information).
-EPA considers PFAS-impacted wastes to be Reportable Priority Waste (RPW).
-In determining whether PFAS-impacted material can be accepted at landfill EPA will give consideration to the landfill acceptance criteria detailed in the NEMP.
+EPA considers PFAS-impacted wastes to be Reportable Priority Waste (RPW), unless below the fill material thresholds set out in Waste disposal categories: characteristics and thresholds (publication 1828).
+In determining whether PFAS-impacted material can be accepted at landfill, this will depend on the category of the waste when it is assessed against publication 1828, and the waste acceptance conditions on the receiving site’s permission.

 If you have a query regarding disposal of PFAS-impacted solid waste to landfill you can contact EPA on 1300 372 842 or email your query to permissions@epa.vic.gov.au

-• How do I submit a designation application to EPA for the disposal of PFAS-impacted waste?
+• Do I have to apply for a designation application to EPA for the disposal of PFAS-impacted waste?

 If you need a designation you can apply through the EPA portal.
 See How to apply for a designation for guidance on preparing your application, including guidance for applications for waste containing PFAS for landfill disposal.